GregUtas/robust-services-core/input/README.md

 Script | Description
 ------ | -----------
-buildlib | builds code library debug | sets up environment before using breakpoint debugging finish | saves traffic, scheduler, and statistics reports in the file defined by `script.name` (`>set script.name <script>`) regression | reads all testcases and saves results in `regression.*` files when done
+buildlib | builds CodeTools library debug | sets up environment before using breakpoint debugging finish | saves traffic, scheduler, and statistics reports in the file defined by `script.name` (`>set script.name <script>`) regression | reads all testcases and saves results in `regression.*` files when done